Ideal web hosting

 Listen to this post

 In order for you to build your own blog or website, either for personal or business, you’ll need at least two things.
 First, you’ll need to choose a domain name for your site and second, you’ll need some type of web hosting.
 Basically, web hosting provides a place for your personal blog or business website to be accessible to the world via the internet.

-As for my sites, I prefer using Namecheap hosting and Siteground.
-They both offer great services and superior products.
-Both offer exceptional customer service and speedy response to questions along with fast turnaround times in solving problems.
+As for my sites, I prefer using a variety of providers specifically Bluehost, Namecheap, and Siteground.
+Read my Bluehost Review here.
+They all offer great services and superior products.
+They also offer exceptional customer service and speedy response to questions along with fast turnaround times in solving problems.
 To me, this is a very important issue as I don’t want to wait 24 hours or more just to get a response.

-They both have an easy navigation system and each utilize cPanel.
+They all have an easy navigation system, and each utilize cPanel.
 Siteground uses the standard cPanel screen while Namecheap uses the Paper Lantern theme.
-Since WordPress is one of the most popular content management systems or blogging platforms online, both services offer an easy one click install using the Softaculous Apps Installer.
+Since WordPress is one of the most popular content management systems or blogging platforms online, each service offers an easy one click install using the Softaculous Apps Installer.

 Remember, when it comes to your web hosting options, do some research first, understand what you need, and what will fit your budget.